diy homemade sunscreen

 They say that the sun’s UV rays are more intense as you move closer to the equator.
 It didn’t take long for me to be able to confirm this firsthand.
 Within a few days of arriving in Puerto Rico my arms and face had darkened into a nice tan.
 And this was just from the short walks from my parked car into the various stores we were going to at the time!

-I don’t like to use sunscreen because it generally feels oily and/or smells.
-If I’m out in the middle of day, I usually just put on my trusty straw hat and try to stay in the shade as much as possible.
+With the sun as powerful as it is here, it’s obviously important to protect your skin.
+That said, I prefer to not use sunscreen because I don’t care for the way it feels and/or smells.
+To get around needing it I’ll usually just throw on a hat and try to stay in the shade as much as possible during the day.
 Thankfully, there is plenty of shade here, even on the beaches.
-(In Texas, there are generally NO shade trees on the beaches.)
+(In Texas, there’s generally NO shade on the beaches.)

 - impede your body’s production of cancer preventing vitamin D

 - generally do a poor job of blocking melanoma causing UVA rays

 - expose your body to absorption of harmful chemicals such as oxybenzone

 We used to use a brand of mineral sunscreen called “Badger“.
 However, like most other non-chemical sunscreens, it’s expensive and hard to find locally.
 That’s when Holly decided to make her own.

 Holly adapted and tweaked a homemade sunscreen recipe from Wellness Mama that we’ve been using now for nine months and it works great!
 I use it when surfing and paddle-boarding, sometime for hours at a time in the middle of the day, and it has keeps my face and legs from getting toasted.
 It also does a good job of protecting our boys when they are out playing hard at the beach all day provided they reapply at least once..

 Below, you’ll find our exact recipe, including links to the brands we use.
 Good luck to those who are interested in trying this at home!

 - Fill a small saucepan with a few inches of water and put over medium heat.